 3.1 There are four areas of skill that relate to games – motor, cognitive, vision and hearing.
 You MUST NOT exclude those who have a disability relating to any of these four areas unnecessarily.

-3.2 If you believe the editorial proposition is such that your game will be inaccessible to any of the four groups then you MUST submit an exemption request to Editor, Standards & Guidelines for advice at the start of the project, before any build commences.
+3.2 If you believe the editorial proposition is such that your game will be inaccessible to any of the four groups then you must discuss with your product lead.
 Justifiable reasons for exemptions might include considerations such as: music games not being able to be made meaningfully accessible to deaf people; however there is no justification for excluding other groups through the use of complex controls or wordy instructions.

 Making games accessible to players with vision related disabilities means avoiding reliance on colour or small text and considering the size of icons and text.